 So, when I couldn’t get a response from an email I had sent to my urologist requesting a prescription for finasteride, I wrote her a letter and delivered it by hand to her office.
 I still did not hear from her and then decided to go to a clinic called Man Alive in Vancouver, Washington.
-They put me on the low dose finasteride.
+They put me on low dose finasteride of only a few milligrams.
 You want to start off like that to see if you have any negative reactions to it.
 I didn’t.
 So, after several weeks I got a new prescription with 5 mg of finasteride.

 The good news is that when I took my PSA test again my PSA had been reduced to 2.37.
 Remarkably enough, this is below the 2.4 after which your incidence of cancer rises measurably.
 I would like to get to the level that the president of LEF.org has (less than 1.5 last time I read).

 Now, when I say that this blog, this website, is a product of an experience of something bigger than a straw breaking my camel’s back, I mean this was the last incident in a series of incidents which have caused me to really question the actual objectivity of the scientific community and especially the medical community.